Close to tray

 Since 2 people have reported this, and I'm also experiencing frustration - would a patch be welcome if I were to make it a configurable option?

 #7 Updated by F H over 1 year ago

 I'd like to echo Dan LaManna's and Connor Glosser's request for a "close to the system tray" feature.
 I happily used KeePassX v1.* in this manner, and for the last 2 years or so I have tried to get used to the fact that this is no longer possible in v2.*, but to no avail. :)

 IMHO, this should become a config option in KeePassX's Tools > Settings menu.
 There already is an option to "Hide window to system tray when minimized", which could be complemented by a "Hide window to system tray when closed" option.

-#9 Updated by Nathan Schulte 6 months ago
+#9 Updated by Nathan Schulte over 1 year ago

 On systems (such as those using tiling window managers, like i3) where there is no minimize shortcut, the ability to selectively enable a "close to system tray" (or "hide to system tray when closed") feature is very useful.